namdongho/ManageStudent-Dapp/README.md

-# RealEstate Dapp
+# ManageStudent Dapp

-Making RealEstate Dapp with solidity and truffle
+Making ManageStudent Dapp with solidity and truffle